lukepinedaa/CMSC-124-Project/README.md

 ###  Lexical Analyzer

 `lexer(code)` - Accepts string as parameter.
 For converting the string to sequence of tokens.
-This returns the symbol table (2D list with dictionary as values) or a list containing error information.
+This returns the symbol table which is a  2D list (a list of lists of dictionaries) or a list containing error information.

 *<insert  other  modules\>*